P.L. 115–8: Background

-It was estimated that around 9% of the disability awardee population would have met this criteria (75,000 individuals).
+It was estimated that around 9% of the disability awardee population would have met these criteria (75,000 individuals annually).

 Support and opposition

-The bill was supported by the ACLU, the National Association for Mental Health, The American Association of People with Disabilities, and the National Council on Disability, the Consortium for Citizens with Disabilities, as well as other disability rights advocates.
-The initial regulation was supported by the Brady Campaign to Stop Gun Violence, Moms Demand Action Against Gun Violence, Democratic gun control advocates, and some mental health experts.
+The bill was supported by the National Rifle Association, the American Civil Liberties Union, the National Association for Mental Health, the American Association of People with Disabilities, the National Council on Disability, the National Alliance on Mental Illness, and the Consortium for Citizens with Disabilities, as well as other disability rights advocates.
+The initial regulation was supported by the Brady Campaign to Prevent Gun Violence, Moms Demand Action Against Gun Violence, Democratic gun control advocates, and some mental health experts.

 Passage

 On February 2, 2017, the repeal was debated and passed in the House.
 The final vote was 235–180, and was tabulated mostly along party lines.
 229 Republicans and 6 Democrats voted in favor, while 2 Republicans and 178 Democrats voted against.

 The United States Senate passed the repeal on February 15, 2017.
 Democrats Joe Donnelly of Indiana, Heidi Heitkamp of North Dakota, Joe Manchin of West Virginia, along with Independent Angus King of Maine, joined with all the Republicans in approving the bill.

 The repeal was signed into law by President Donald Trump on February 28, 2017.